paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 #### Effective Date of 1964 Amendment
 Amendment by Pub.
 L. 88–467 effective Aug.
 20, 1964, see section 13 of Pub.
 L. 88–467, set out as a note under [section 78c of this title](./chapter-2b-securities-exchanges.md#section-78c).

+#### Effect on Regulation; Issuance or Amendment of Regulations
+Pub.
+L. 119–60, div.
+H, title LXXXI, § 8103(c), (d), Dec.
+18, 2025, 139 Stat.
+1839, provided that: “(c) Effect on Regulation.—If any provision of section 240.3a12–3(b) of title 17, Code of Federal Regulations, or any successor regulation, is inconsistent with the amendments made by subsection (b) [amending this section], that provision of such section 240.3a12–3(b) (or such successor) shall have no force or effect beginning on the effective date described in subsection (b)(2) [see Effective Date of 2025 Amendment note above]. “(d) Issuance or Amendment of Regulations.—“(1) In general.—Not later than 90 days after the date of enactment of this Act [Dec.
+18, 2025], the Securities and Exchange Commission shall issue final regulations (or amend or rescind, in whole or in part, existing regulations of the Commission) to carry out the amendments made by subsection (b). “(2) Additional rulemaking.—The Securities and Exchange Commission may issue such additional regulations (or amend or rescind, in whole or in part, existing regulations of the Commission) as necessary to implement the intent of this section.”

 #### Transfer of Functions
 For transfer of functions of Securities and Exchange Commission, with certain exceptions, to Chairman of such Commission, see Reorg.
 Plan No. 10 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3175, 64 Stat.
 1265, set out under [section 78d of this title](./chapter-2b-securities-exchanges.md#section-78d).